chuliang007/resnet20_training/README.md

-# CNN training using block minifloat
+# CNN training accelerator

-The repo describes an HLS-based CNN training accelerator in floating-point format for a reference design, using the back-propagation algorithm with the SGD optimiser.
+The repo describes an HLS-based CNN training accelerator in floating-point format for a reference design, using the back-propagation algorithm with the SGD optimizer.

 ## Structure